 Take Pictures or Video of the Crash Scene

-If it is safe to do so, take pictures or video of the scene.
+If it is safe to do so, take pictures or video of the scene and the vehicles involved, not just your own.
 This can be helpful if there is any dispute later on about what happened.

 Get the Names and Contact Information of Witnesses